carpentries/instructor-training/_episodes/20-checkout.md

 ### Keep It Simple!

-**The purpose of the lesson contribution is to demonstrate that you are prepared to draw upon your experience teaching our lessons to contribute towards their maintenance and improvement in the future.** For this reason, we suggest starting small!
+**The purpose of the lesson contribution is to demonstrate that you are prepared to draw upon your experience teaching Carpentries lessons to contribute towards their maintenance and improvement in the future.** For this reason, we suggest starting small!
 Consider commenting on an existing issue, fixing a typo if you find one, or contributing a single term to our multilingual glossary.
 If you would like to help us out with something more substantial, consider selecting an item from our [Help Wanted page][help-wanted].